Valid as of June 30, 2023

 Site: IEP Solutions also operates world wide web sites including fastIEP.com, go.fastIEP.com, home.fastIEP.com, support.fastIEP.com, related sites, newsletters or mailings to those who visit these sites, and emails we may send directly to you regarding the Platform or information on these sites (collectively, the “Site”).

 You: For the purposes of the Agreement, you (“you”, “the user”, “customer”) may be a natural person of any age.
-You may also be a group of natural persons of any age, such as a school, classroom, clinic, family, marital community, church, parents’ group, meetup group, support group, affiliation group, advocacy group, therapy group, employer, corporation, research community, university, government, NGO, veterans’ group, or other group or entity.
-If you are a group, then everything in this Agreement that applies to “you” applies to any one or several persons within you, individually and/or in aggregate.
+You may also be a group of natural persons of any age, such as a school, classroom, school district, clinic, family, marital community, church, parents’ group, meetup group, support group, affiliation group, advocacy group, therapy group, employer, corporation, research community, university, government, NGO, veterans’ group, or other group or entity.
+If you are a group, then everything in this Agreement that applies to “you” applies to any one or several persons within you, individually and/or in aggregate, and to your organization or entity as a whole.

-Member: If you register on the Site or the Platform you thus become a “Member”.
+Member: If you register or receive and account on the Site or the Platform you thus become a “Member”.

 Account: A member may have an “Account” on the Platform or Site.
 Having an Account allows a member to log in to the Platform or Site.